 - Avoid student loans at all costs if you can!
 Sometimes you don’t have a choice.
 In those situations, opt for the subsidized loans before the unsubsidized if your financial situation allows.
 The government pays any interest accrued on a subsidized loan as long as you are still in school but the loan is based on financial need.
 An unsubsidized loan is not based on financial need but interest does accrue.
 If you have to take out a student loan, pay it off as soon as you can.

 - Avoid credit cards.
 Your parents might want you to have one in their name just in case of emergencies but don’t get one on your own.
 It isn’t free money and the purchases can add up and get away from you quite quickly.
 The smart rule is, if you don’t have the cash to pay for something, then you can’t afford it.
-This motto will keep you out of heaps of trouble.
+This motto will keep you out of tons of trouble.

 - Save for emergencies.
 It is always smart to have a savings account because as I said before, life happens.
 In those cases, it’s comforting to know you can handle things if the need arises.
 Try to put at least $10-$20 away per week.